-- 435. Part-time employees who regularly work a minimum of twenty (20) hours in a biweekly pay period shall be entitled to holidays on a proportionate basis. - 436.
-Regular full-time employees are entitled to 8/80 or 1/10 time off when a holiday falls in a biweekly pay period, therefore, part-time employees, as defined in the immediately preceding JULY 1, 2019 JUNE 30, 2022 CBA BETWEEN paragraph, shall receive a holiday based upon the ratio of 1/10 of the total hours regularly worked in a biweekly pay period.
-Holiday time off shall be determined by calculating 1/10 of the hours worked by the part-time employee in the biweekly pay period immediately preceding the pay period in which the holiday falls.
-The computation of holiday time off shall be rounded to the nearest hour.

-437. The proportionate amount of holiday time off shall be taken in the same or next fiscal year in which the holiday was provided.
+- 448. Part-time employees who regularly work a minimum of twenty (20) hours in a biweekly pay period shall be entitled to holidays on a proportionate basis. - 449.
+Regular full-time employees are entitled to 8/80 or 1/10 time off when a holiday falls in a biweekly pay period, therefore, part-time employees, as defined in the immediately preceding paragraph, shall receive a holiday based upon the ratio of 1/10 of the total number of hours the employee is regularly scheduled to work in a biweekly pay period.
+The computation of holiday time off shall be rounded to the nearest hour. - 450.
+The proportionate amount of holiday time off shall be taken in the same or next fiscal year in which the holiday was provided.
 Holiday time off shall be taken at a time mutually agreeable to the employee and the appointing officer.